Taras Shevchenko National University of Kyiv

 - Purchase or any other use of another person’s scientific work outcomes, as well as selling or passing over one’s own scientific research outcomes with the purpose of its use by another subject of the educational process;

 - Assistance to and promotion of another person in performing the act of academic misdemeanour or passing academic monitoring form instead of another person;

 - Corruption is offering or getting unlawful benefit/ material remuneration or services with the purpose of receiving unlawful advantage in the educational process;

 - Exerting pressure on academic community members in any form, beyond the framework of the educational process with the purpose of receiving better indicators of the knowledge assessment;

-- Discrimination due to race, color, political, religious or other beliefs, sex, age, ethnic, national or social origin, nationality, birth or property status, place of residence, language or other features, or diminishing honor and dignity of any academic community member;
+- Discrimination due to race, colour, political, religious or other beliefs, sex, age, ethnic, national or social origin, nationality, birth or property status, place of residence, language or other features, or diminishing honour and dignity of any academic community member;

 - Abuse of authority, use of family connections, lobbying the interests of specific academic community representatives to the detriment of others with the purpose of getting some advantages by the former;

 - Prejudiced or non-transparent assessment in the educational process.

 LIABILITY FOR VIOLATIONS AND MECHANISMS FOR THE LIABILITY APPLICATION

 Ethical principles and norms, set forth in the Code, are communicated to all academic community members by the use of awareness-raising measures.
 All academic community members shall adhere to the Ethical Code in good faith.
 Ignorance of its provisions does not exempt a person from this responsibility.